josephGZC/amazon_sentiment_analysis/README.md

 - **Samsung Galaxy M33 5G (Mystique Green, Emerald Brown)**

 #### Why It Matters
-- These products already have a substantial review base (above 20k) and maintain strong sentiment, but they have yet to achieve “blockbuster” status with 200k+ reviews.
-- Elevating them in search results and promotional campaigns can help tap into their latent potential, moving them closer to top-tier performance.
+These products already have a substantial review base (above 20k) and maintain strong sentiment, but they have yet to achieve “blockbuster” status with 200k+ reviews.
+Elevating them in search results and promotional campaigns can help tap into their latent potential, moving them closer to top-tier performance.

 #### Key Actions
-1. **Targeted Promotions**
-   - Launch product- or category-specific ads, email campaigns, and homepage features to boost their visibility.
-   - Encourage cross-promotion where subcategories like Webcams or Memory are spotlighted alongside best-selling accessories.
+1. **Targeted Promotions.** Launch product- or category-specific ads, email campaigns, and homepage features to boost their visibility.
+Encourage cross-promotion where subcategories like Webcams or Memory are spotlighted alongside best-selling accessories.

-2. **Refined Search Placement**
-   - Adjust search algorithms to reward high-sentiment products in the 20k–200k review range, ensuring they appear prominently for relevant keywords.
-   - Monitor conversion and engagement metrics for these items, dynamically updating placements to maximize growth.
+2. **Refined Search Placement.** Adjust search algorithms to reward high-sentiment products in the 20k–200k review range, ensuring they appear prominently for relevant keywords.
+Monitor conversion and engagement metrics for these items, dynamically updating placements to maximize growth.

 ---

 ### 7.2.
 Low-Review (<20k), High-Sentiment Products <a name="lowpop-highsent"></a> <a href="#toc">[↑]</a>